D-grimut/Knowledge_AI/README.md

-# Project Assignment #1
+# Knoweldge AI - Chat Bot

-### Welcome to our project assignment #1
+### Welcome Knoweldge AI

-This project is destined to create a chatbot using course inforamtion that we inputted.
+This project is destined to create a chatbot using course information that we inputted.
 For the first part of this assignment, we needed to gather the information and format it for future reference.

 # File Description